Fundamental Concepts on Corporate Governance

 The Group clarifies its commitment to excluding antisocial forces in the Code of Conduct, Employee Work Regulations, and Risk Management Regulations, and makes this policy known thoroughly among employees.

-Organizational responsibility for the exclusion of antisocial forces is assigned to the General Affairs Department.
-It participates in a corporate defense countermeasures council in Kobe, collects relevant information on the topic, and strengthens ties with outside specialists such as the police and lawyers.
+Organizational responsibility for the exclusion of antisocial forces is assigned to Corporate and Legal Affairs, which strengthens ties with outside specialists such as the police and lawyers.

 - Investor Relations